drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 <hr style="border:0.5px solid gray;height:0.5px;">

 ### 6. Budget:
-The development of the academic course registration system for 50 users within a year will involve various costs, including hardware, software, personnel, and testing.
+The development of the KTDI Event Management System for 50 users within a year will involve various costs, including hardware, software, personnel, and testing.
 The budget for this project is estimated at **RM 1,074,000**, as outlined below:

 - **Hardware Costs: RM 400,000** <br>
 This includes the cost of servers, storage, networking equipment, and other hardware required to support the system.
 This cost will vary depending on the specific hardware configuration chosen, but it is essential to ensure that the system can handle the expected number of users and data volumes.